wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 _The roles included can be customised to suit individual needs._

 ### Why is this useful? <!-- omit in toc -->
 This is a [Microsoft best practice][defaults-link], which enhances security as these users hold privileged roles and so every sign-in attempt is treated with elevated risk.
 This encourages users to not hold privileged roles permanently and instead to make use of alternatives such as Privileged Identity Management.
+This forms part of Microsoft Security Defaults for new Azure AD tenants.

 Example below:
 <details>